Olympus mFT shutter count

 - Switch the camera off to revert back to normal operating mode.
 Congratulations, you have successfully retrieved the shutter count information!

 In case you are thinking of developing your mFT system, you might be interested to have a look at the Micro Four Thirds lens compendium, which lists all the AF and MF lenses available for the mount.
-You can also simulate the appearance of any particular camera-lens combination with the matching tool at four-thirds.org.
-Finally, if all the marketing jargon around new cameras and lenses seems a little confusing, check out the mFT glossary for related definitions and explanations.
+Moreover, if all the marketing jargon around new cameras and lenses seems a little confusing, check out the mFT glossary for related definitions and explanations.